mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/svelte_typescript/index.md

 > See the [Module resolution for bundlers, TypeScript runtimes, and Node.js loaders](https://www.typescriptlang.org/docs/handbook/modules/theory.html#module-resolution-for-bundlers-typescript-runtimes-and-nodejs-loaders) section of the TypeScript manual for more information.

 > [!NOTE]
-> Using TypeScript in component markup sections is [is supported](https://github.com/sveltejs/svelte/pull/9482) in [Svelte 5.](https://github.com/sveltejs/svelte/releases/tag/svelte%405.0.0).
-If you are using a version less than 5, you'll have to use JavaScript from the markup, and TypeScript in the `<script lang='ts'>` section.
+> Using TypeScript in component markup sections is not supported in Svelte 4, which this guide is based on.
+> So while you can use JavaScript from the markup, you'll have to use TypeScript in the `<script lang='ts'>` section.
+> Typescript in component markup is allowed from Svelte 5.

 ## Improved developer experience with TypeScript